Buildbot no longer supports Python 2.7 on the Buildbot master.

-This mechanism only takes care about the authentication problem, and no user information is shared other than the username.
+This mechanism only takes care of the authentication problem, and no user information is shared other than the username.

-The kerberos authentication is supported by a Apache front-end in
+The kerberos authentication is supported by an Apache front-end in

 Third-party authentication involves Buildbot redirecting a user’s browser to another site to establish the user’s identity.
 Once that is complete, that site redirects the user back to Buildbot, including a cryptographically signed assertion about the user’s identity.